Varna Free University

 Varna Free University "Chernorizets Hrabar" (University Free of Varna) is a private university in Varna, Bulgaria, created in 1991 by resolution of the 37th National Assembly and granted the status of a higher school in 1995.
-It organizes regular, part-time, and distance learning for its 12,000 students and maintains a campus in the town of Smolyan.
+It offers regular, part-time, and distance learning to its 12,000 students and maintains a campus in the town of Smolyan.

 Varna Free University offers 80 undergraduate degrees, 20 master's programs, and 20 accredited PhD research courses.
-It offers scholarships to students with the highest grades, as well as prominent acting, dancing, and sports talents.
-The university is institutionally accredited by the National Assessment and Accreditation Agency at the Council of Ministers of Bulgaria, receiving the maximum period (six years) and assessment grade (9.20 out of the possible 10.0).
+The university is institutionally accredited by the National Assessment and Accreditation Agency at the Council of Ministers of Bulgaria.
 The university is re-certified under the international standard ISO 9001:2008 and has been granted certificates from the United Kingdom Accreditation Service and the ANSI National Accreditation Board for the implementation of accepted international standards.

 Varna Free University is the first and only university in Bulgaria certified with DS Label, ECTS Label, and HR by the European Executive Agency for Education and Culture at the European Commission of the European Union.